 Review and update policies as needed to ensure compliance with state and federal laws and treaty obligations related to monitoring, inspection, and correction of failing onsite septic systems.

-Review policies for consistency with update to Solid Waste Division facilities/transfer plans.
+Review policies for consistency with adopted updates to Solid Waste Division facilities/transfer plans.
 Update policies to reflect goals for zero waste/70% recycling rates.

-Review and update policies to allow flexibility in consideration of long-term disposal options.

-Review and update the Regional Services section to reflect the health and Human Services Transformation Vision for 2020 and Communities of Opportunity.
+Review and update the Regional Services section to reflect the Health and Human Services Transformation Plan , Communities of Opportunity, and Youth Action Plan.

 Chapter Nine – Economic Development